 “FarNiché is the focus of a journey.
 It comes from what I’ve learned and becomes what I have not yet seen, but only perceived.
 Its essence escapes capture in part as its persistence remains obvious in everything along the way.” – MyI 2011©

 I am building this website to collect the many aspects and venues of gaming and gamification, which I have found to be interesting, insightful and intriguing.
 My most helpful thought along this journey has been where I feel, "The more I think I know, the more I find I need to know".
 That small, but consistent reckoning isn't to say something new can not be learned, but it reminds me that it will always take more time and effort to accomplish.
 Things that are not known need to be found, they need to be researched, studied and practiced before they are understood, before they can be made sense of, before they can be implemented and put to good use.
-And usually, more than likely, that end will issue in the slow laboral process of preparing for what is needed to begin that journey.
-For me, to be able to move through every journey, endure and survive, to continue onward and then, in finding that end to my journey, where I only come to realize once again that it has become another recursive step to seize an opportunity for the next beginning ...
+And usually, more than likely, that end will issue in another slow and laboral process of preparing for what is needed to begin again, with, and continue on through that journey.
+For me, to be able to move through every journey, endure and survive, to continue onward and then, in finally finding that end to my journey, I only come to realize once again that it has become yet another recursive step to seize an opportunity for the next beginning ...